a-schild/nextcloud-java-api/README.developers.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+## Changelog
+If enhancing the code base, please also update the [Changelog.md]

-# How to run unit tests
+## How to run unit tests
 For the unit test to be executed, you need to specify valid next cloud server name and login admin credentials